-Holst was a close friend of the BSO’s founder, Sir Dan Godfrey, and the first performance of his Cotswold Symphony was performed in the Winter Gardens, in Bournemouth, in 1902 with Holst himself watching on.
+Holst was a close friend of the BSO’s founder, Sir Dan Godfrey, and the first performance of his Cotswold Symphony was performed at the Winter Gardens in Bournemouth in 1902, with Holst himself watching on.

 Mars, the Bringer of War is the visionary opening scene of the composer’s masterpiece, The Planets.
-He composed the piece in anticipation of World War I and it features an unusual march format and dramatic opening movement which works itself into a frightening frenzy.
-Holst’s deep love of astronomy was also a source of inspiration for the series of pieces based upon the planets of the solar system and the work became so popular during Holst’s lifetime that it propelled the composer to rock star status!
+He composed the piece in anticipation of World War I, and it features an unusual march format and dramatic opening movement which works itself into a frightening frenzy.
+Holst’s deep love of astronomy was also a source of inspiration for the series of pieces based upon the planets of the solar system.
+The work became so popular during Holst’s lifetime that it propelled the composer to rock star status!

 What a setting and backdrop for Holst’s incredible piece of music, and a befitting moment to celebrate the anniversary of this iconic British composer.